aycaaltay/Trajectory-And-Room-Risk-Scoring/README.md

 Trajectory and Room Risk Scoring Structures for the Paint Fever Game

 It uses Map 7 data and play throughs for two tasks:
-1. Extracting abnormal trajectory to distinguish between the attacker human player and the simulated pedestrian
+1. Extracting abnormal trajectory to distinguish between the attacker human player and the simulated pedestrians
 2. Running a risk score for every room that determines the risk for every room

 ## Getting Started